kvb2univpitt/i2b2-saml-demo/i2b2-data-saml-demo/postgresql/README.md

 GRANT
 ```

-> The i2b2 database users are associated with the i2b2 database and are used by the i2b2 core-server to access the database.

-### Insert i2b2 Demo Data to the Database
+### Import the i2b2 Demo Data into the Database

-#### Download the i2b2 Software

-Download the [i2b2-data-1.7.12a.0001.zip](https://github.com/i2b2/i2b2-data/archive/refs/tags/v1.7.12a.0001.zip) and unzip the file to the directory ***i2b2-data-saml-demo***.
+Download the zip file [i2b2-data-1.7.12a.0001.zip](https://github.com/i2b2/i2b2-data/archive/refs/tags/v1.7.12a.0001.zip) and extract it to the directory **i2b2-saml-demo/i2b2-data-saml-demo/postgresql**.

 #### Copy the Database Property Files to the i2b2-data Software

-Open up a terminal in the directory ***i2b2-data-saml-demo***, where the **i2b2-data-1.7.12a.0001.zip** was extracted.
-Execute the following command to copy the database property files over:
+Open up a terminal in the directory **i2b2-saml-demo/i2b2-data-saml-demo/postgresql**, where the ***i2b2-data-1.7.12a.0001.zip*** was extracted, and execute the following command to copy the database property files over:

-Linux / macOS:
+###### Linux / macOS:

 ```
 cp ./resources/db_configs/Crcdata/db.properties ./i2b2-data-1.7.12a.0001/edu.harvard.i2b2.data/Release_1-7/NewInstall/Crcdata/